Criminal record: United Kingdom

 Information supplied depends on the level of disclosure required.
 Low-level disclosures only reveal unspent convictions (convictions which have not yet been expunged under the Rehabilitation of Offenders Act 1974), while enhanced disclosures normally include all convictions, cautions, reprimands and final warnings.
 An enhanced criminal record certificate may contain relevant information that need not relate solely to criminal matters.

 Arrests that do not lead to an official finding of guilt, i.e. a conviction or the acceptance of a caution, are not considered part of a person's criminal record and are not typically disclosed as part of the process.
-However, an enhanced disclosure may include such additional information, which is supplied at the chief police officer's discretion.
+However, an enhanced disclosure may include such additional information, which is supplied at the Chief Constable's discretion.
 Enhanced disclosures are typically used to screen applicants for positions such as police officer, social worker, and teacher, which involve contact with vulnerable groups and children.

 Individuals and the self-employed cannot apply for a DBS check of their own criminal record, as they cannot ask an exempted question (a valid request for a person to reveal their full criminal history, including spent convictions) of themselves.

 Only organisations registered with the DBS can ask an exempted question and submit applications for criminal records checks.
 There are two types of registered organisation: a registered body, which is the employer; and an umbrella body, a registered body that processes criminal record checks for non-registered organisations who can ask the exempted question.

 Effect on recidivism

 The Lammy Review found that a criminal record that is visible to potential employers is a significant detriment to a person's future work prospects, and that work is key to reducing re-offending.
-Therefore having a criminal record that is visible to employers can increase the likelihood for a criminal to re-offend.
+Therefore, having a criminal record that is visible to employers can increase the likelihood for a criminal to re-offend.
 The review also found that BAME groups are disproportionately affected as they are already more likely to be discriminated in employment.